MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-facility-manager.md

 # Use the Facility Safety Management app

-The facility safety management app provides step-by-step instructions to facility managers in the organizations on how to use the app to manage the reopening and readiness of the facilities.
+The Facility Safety Management app provides step-by-step instructions to facility managers in the organization for using the app to manage the reopening and readiness of the facilities.

 This helps the organizations ensure that they can provide a safe working environment for employees to return to the workplace using the Return to the Workplace solution.